CapSnCrunch/learn-anything/README.md

 **Note for Judges**: If viewing the live version of the project is sufficient, please checkout the hosted version at [https://learnanything.io/](https://learnanything.io/)

 1. Fork and clone the repository
-2. From the project root, `npm install`
+2. From the root of the project, run `npm install`
 3. Setup a [Firebase Project](https://console.firebase.google.com/)
    - Setup Authentication with email / password and Google Sign-In
    - Set environment variables in the project's `.env` for `FIREBASE_PROJECT_ID`, `FIREBASE_AUTH_DOMAIN`, and `FIREBASE_API_KEY`